South Africa Visa Requirements

 New Zealand Passport Holders

-From 16th January 2017 all New Zealand passport holders will be required to obtain a visa prior to travelling to South Africa.
-New Zealanders arriving in South Africa on or after 16th January 2017 should ensure they have the correct visa.
+Since 16th January 2017 all New Zealand passport holders have been required to obtain a visa prior to travelling to South Africa.

 If travelling to South Africa with us you will need to let us know you are travelling on a New Zealand passport and we will arrange for a letter confirming your tour and accommodation in South Africa to be sent to you so you can include this on your visa application.